-Roujiamo is originated from Shaanxi province, also known as Chinese style hamburger.
+Rou Jia Mo (bread with braised meat) is originated from Shaanxi province, also known as Chinese style hamburger.
 It is a perfect street food with savory filling and chewy bread (mo).
 Rou means pork, Jia means placing the meat between the bread and mo means bread.
-I have been spending my four-year university life in the city of Xi’an, where various types of Roujiamo are provided with reasonable prices.
-Now I am living in a southern city where real Roujiamo is really hard to find.
-So I made this from time to time at home rather than buying the street version.
+I have been spending my four-year university life in the city of Xi’an, where various types of Rou Jia Mo are provided with reasonable prices.
+But once tried, making rou jia mo at home is quite easy.
+There are several types of Mo provided in Shanxi province, I introduced the very basic and most popular version.

-Knead the dough again to pinch the air out.
+Knead the dough again once the fermentation done to pinch the air out.
 Then roll the dough into a uniform long log around 5 cm in diameter.
-Cut the long log into 6 equal portions.
-In picture 2(from left to right, up to down).
+Cut the long log into 5 equal portions.

 Get one portion and then shape it into another long log.
-Roll out to a long facet as picture 3.
-Roll the facet up like the pictures .
-Suck in the very ending at one end of your roll in picture 4.
-Press it down slowly as picture 5.
-Turnover and roll out dough until 1.5 cm thick.
-Shape it to a bowl(in picture 6).
+Roll out and then roll up.
+Suck in the very ending at one end of your roll in picture Press it down slowly as picture Turnover and roll out dough until 1.5 cm thick.
+Shape it to a bowl.

 Heat up a pan.
 Place the bowl shaped dough in to fry until slightly brown over medium fire(less than 1 minute) so that the texture will be kept.
 Turn over to fry the second side.

 Transfer the bread (Baijimo) to a baking sheet.
 Bake for 10 minutes so the breads are completely cooked through.

 - 800 g pork belly , note 1

 - 2 tbsp. light soy sauce

 - 1.5 tbsp. dark soy sauce